 Students enroll in the Kelley Graduate Certificate in Medical Management to address the evolving challenges within the healthcare industry.
 Although she is new to the field, Becky shares the same mission.

 “If you’re in healthcare, you know it’s a broken system.
 To change that, we must understand all sides of the issue because it’s not medicine that’s broken; the business is broken,” she says.
 “We must understand the unique challenges the healthcare industry faces from a business perspective, and then, use business solutions to solve them.”

 If you’re in healthcare, you know it’s a broken system.
 To change that, we must understand all sides of the issue because it’s not medicine that’s broken; the business is broken.”

-Becky decided to continue her business education by applying her credits from the Graduate Certificate in Medical Management to the Evening MBA Program at the Kelley School.
+Becky decided to continue her business education by applying her credits from the Graduate Certificate in Medical Management to the Evening MBA Program at the Kelley School, which she started in November 2021.
 She looks forward to further developing her business understanding of the healthcare industry by completing the top-ranked, 24-month, part-time MBA.
 She says the training at Kelley is essential for anyone transitioning into healthcare.

 “If you’re considering tackling the issues in healthcare, you need a business education to do it,” says Becky.
 “The Kelley School is the best option amongst all the choices I considered—not just because of the flexible time commitment and location, but because the instructors are supportive, and they specialize in the business of healthcare.
 This is the real benefit.”